Five Questions You May Have About Adoption

 Each state has different laws that determine how a child may obtain information from his or her adoption file.
 The decision is ultimately determined by you, the birth parent.

 These are questions you may have as you consider putting your child up for adoption.
-If you would like more information on any of these topics, connect with us via live chat, call 24/7 at 1(800)875-5595 or submit a request for a Pregnancy Counselor to reach out to you today:
+If you would like more information on any of these topics, connect with us: Call or text 24/7 at 1(800)875-5595 or submit a request for a Pregnancy Counselor to reach out to you today: